You need reliable consecutive skills. Consecutive Clinic can help.

 You're a qualified interpreter, but maybe you never learned a solid note-taking system.
 Or you're rusty.
 You wish you had better symbols.
 Or you have an accreditation test coming up.

 That's where The Interpreting Coach team comes in.
-With years of training experience, I've helped students and seasoned interpreters alike take more reliable notes, go from interpreting short snippets to doing long consecutive, and improve their confidence in consecutive.
+With years of training experience, I've helped students and seasoned interpreters alike take more reliable notes, go from interpreting short snippets to doing long consecutive, and improve their confidence when note-taking.

 Note-taking isn't just about taking down facts and figures.
 Improve the precision of your rendition by reliably noting asides, digressions, emphasis, and note.
 Learn how to leave yourself 'messages' so you know how to deliver tricky parts of the speech.

 This module contains 3 speeches focusing on humanitarian aid, to help you consolidate your symbols in this area (including aid: in cash or in kind? and aid to Afghanistan).

 It has made me take an analytical approach to problems such as sentences that don't have the conventional SVO structure.
 I'm being challenged to establish go-to strategies for addressing specific difficulties that arise during speeches.
 Each week, we focus on a different challenge, which is really useful.
 We also brainstorm on symbols and I love to see colleagues' ideas.
 I am consolidating and further developing the skills learnt at university.